 - Movement.
 Light exercise and gentle stretching may improve tissue healing by bringing more blood flow to the injured area.

 - Limited bed rest.
 If pain is severe and it's difficult to sit or stand, rest may help.
 To prevent muscles from stiffening, limit bed rest to only a few hours at a time for no more than two days.

 Don't let winter back pain put you out of action for the season.
 If your back pain doesn't improve after a few days, it's probably time to seek medical treatment.

-Our friendly, frost-free Indigo Urgent Care providers can evaluate your low back pain and help you manage your symptoms.
+Our friendly, frost-free Indigo Health providers can evaluate your low back pain and help you manage your symptoms.
 If additional care is needed, we'll refer you to a specialist to help you get to the root of your pain.